hubudibu/materials/FRONTEND/HTML_Basics/NOTES.md

 - talk about: sectioning content, semantic elements, document outline, history of the semantic web

 - exercise IV: sectioning content

-- talk about: the project, using Zeplin

-- exercise V: starting the project

 - optional homework
 - check-out round: how are you? what was your key takeaway today? is there something you would change?